michristianson/dotfiles/README.md

    this repo.

 If you're reading this and you're not me, welcome!
-I mainly just did all this for my own personal satisfaction, but I'd be delighted if it helped out a fellow human as well, so feel free to look around :)
+I mainly just did all this for my own personal satisfaction, but I'd be delighted if it helped out someone else as well.
+So feel free to look around :)